Soundariya Nanjundan

 Soundariya Nanjundan (born 5 August 1995) is an Indian actress and television personality who predominantly appears in Tamil film and television.
 In 2018, she made her debut in the talent reality show Villa to Village and emerged as the 4th runner-up.
 Followed by her television appearance she played supporting roles in multiple films.
 In 2024, she participated in the reality show Bigg Boss 8 and emerged as the 1st runner-up.

 Early life

-Soundariya was born in Bangalore, Karnataka on 5 August 1995 to a Kannada speaking father and a Tamil speaking mother.
+Soundariya was born in Bangalore, Karnataka on 5 August 1995 in a Kannada speaking family.
 At a very young age Soundariya's parents migrated to Chennai, Tamil Nadu to start up a bakery business and since then she has lived in Chennai.
 She completed her education in Chennai and later studied at University of Madras where she completed her degree.

 Career

 In 2018, She participated in the reality show Villa To Village and was the fourth-runner up.
 She later made her acting debut in the film Thamizh Padam 2 in an uncredited role as the antagonist's personal attendant.
 Then, she started in Adithya Varma alongside actor Dhruv Vikram which was released in 2019.
 She later went on to appear in the 2020 film Darbar portraying Nayanthara's cousin.
 She later opposed actor Richard Rishi in the action-drama film Draupathi directed by Mohan G. which was also released in 2020.

 In 2023, Soundariya was cast as a lead role in the comedy sitcom web series Vera Maari Office which was released on Aha Tamil.

 In October 2024, Soundariya appeared on the reality show Bigg Boss 8 as a contestant which aired on Star Vijay, and emerged as the runner-up of the show.

 In 2025, she went on to appear in many reality shows in Star Vijay as a guest of honour in shows such as Neeya Naana, Kalakka Povathu Yaaru? season 10 and Oo Solriya Oo Oohm Solriya season 3.
 She also went on to participate in the comedy-cooking show Cooku with Comali season 6 as a comali.